Null-subject language: Hebrew

-Hindi
+Hindustani

-Hindi shows radical pro-drop.
+The Hindustani language shows radical pro-drop.
 This type of pro-drop differs from pro-drop in languages like Spanish where pro-drop is licensed by rich verbal morphology.
-Radical pro-drop is possible only in NP languages.
-South Asian languages such as Hindi, in general, have the ability to pro-drop any and all arguments.
+South Asian languages such as Hindustani, in general, have the ability to pro-drop any and all arguments.
 Here, the case is expressed in a morpheme that is independent from the stem, making the pro-drop possible.

 Italian

 The conjugations of the root verbs (faccio for fare; chiama for chiamare) already imply the subject of the sentences.

 Japanese

 Japanese and several other null-subject languages are topic-prominent languages; some of these languages require an expressed topic in order for sentences to make sense.
-In Japanese, for example, it is possible to start a sentence with a topic marked by the particle wa, and in subsequent sentences leave the topic unstated, as it is understood to remain the same, until another one is either explicitly or implicitly introduced.
+In Japanese, for example, it is possible to start a sentence with a topic marked by the particle は(read as wa, written as ha) and in subsequent sentences leave the topic unstated, as it is understood to remain the same, until another one is either explicitly or implicitly introduced.
 For example, in the second sentence below, the subject ("we") is not expressed again but left implicit:

 In other cases, the topic can be changed without being explicitly stated, as in the following example, where the topic changes implicitly from "today" to "I".

 It is also common for Japanese to omit things which are obvious in context.
 If the above line were part of a conversation about considering purchasing the game, it could be further shortened to: